wavefrontHQ/docs/integrations/rabbitmq.md

 **Note:** The RabbitMQ Management API is accessed over port `15672` by default.
 Modify the port in the `url` if different.

 To monitor specific nodes, include the `nodes` property.
-For example:{% raw %}
+For example:{% raw %}
 ```
   nodes = ["rabbit@node1", "rabbit@node2"]
 ```